 Placement of Figures and Tables

-Figures and tables should be placed on the page where they are first mentioned or on the following page.
-During their placement, the necessary margin spaces on the page should not be exceeded.
-If they exceed the margins, they should either be reduced or presented in the Appendix.
+Figures and tables should be placed where they are first mentioned or on the following page.
+The necessary margin spaces on the page should not be exceeded during their placement.
+If they exceed the margins, they should be reduced or presented in the Appendix.
 Folded or folded figures and tables should not be included in the report text.
-If tables that are longer than one page need to be included in the report text, they should be divided into pages (from an appropriate point), and a footnote should be written in the bottom right corner stating "Continued on the next page," provided that they remain within the margin limits.
+If tables that are longer than one page need to be included in the report text, they should be divided into pages (from an appropriate point), and a footnote should be written in the bottom right corner stating, "Continued on the next page," provided that they remain within the margin limits.

 Figures or tables that occupy half a page or less can be placed within the text.
 In this case, the respective table or figure should be placed either above or below the page, and an additional line spacing should be left between the text and the top or bottom, depending on the spacing used.
 Figures or tables that occupy more than half a page should be placed on a separate page that fully accommodates them.
 Two or more small figures or tables can be presented on the same page.
-If they are closely related to each other, they should be symbolized as "a, b, c, d," and they should be given a single figure or table number.
-Each figure or table represented by a, b, c, d, etc. should be separately defined in the figure or table caption.
+If they are closely related, they should be symbolized as "a, b, c, d," and given a single figure or table number.
+Each figure or table represented by a, b, c, d, etc., should be separately defined in the figure or table caption.

 Numbering of Figures and Tables

-All figures and tables should have their own numbers.
+All figures and tables should have their numbers.
 Numbering should be done with digits.
 The first digit should indicate the section number, and the second digit should indicate the sequence number (e.g., Figure 3.6 or Table 2.1).

 Captions of Figures and Tables

 All figures and tables in the report should have a number and a caption.
 Table captions should be written above the table, and figure captions should be written below the figure.
 These captions should be as concise and descriptive as possible.
-If a caption exceeds one line, the second line and subsequent lines should start in the same column as the first line.
-There should be no period or comma at the end of table and figure captions.
+If a caption exceeds one line, the second and subsequent lines should start in the same column as the first line.
+There should be no period or comma at the end of the table and figure captions.

 FORMAT OF INTRODUCTION AND SPECIAL PAGES